Fadala ibn Ubayd

-Faḍāla ibn ʿUbayd al-Anṣārī (Phadalas in Greek sources; died 673 or 678/79) was the qadi of Damascus and a commander under the Umayyad caliph Mu'awiya I (r.
+Fadala ibn Ubayd al-Ansari (فَضَالَةَ بْنِ عُبَيْدٍ الأَنْصَارِيِّ; died 673 or 678/79) was the qadi of Damascus and a commander under the Umayyad caliph Mu'awiya I (r.
 661–680).
 The Islamic and Byzantine sources variously report several military campaigns, including a number of naval raids, headed by Fadala between 667/68 and 672.
 His wintering in Cyzicus has been associated with the first Arab siege of Constantinople.
 He is generally held to have died as qadi in Damascus in 673 by the Muslim sources, though Khalifa ibn Khayyat places his death in 678/79.

 Early life and career

 Fadala ibn Ubayd was a companion of the Islamic prophet Muhammad and belonged to the Ansar (early supporters of Muhammad from Medina).
 He participated in the Muslim conquest of Egypt in the early 640s, then settled in Damascus in Syria.
-There, he was a student of Abu Darda' al-Ansari (d.
+There, he was a student of Abu al-Darda (d.
 652), the qadi (head judge) of the city.
-Abu Darda' chose him as his successor.
+Abu al-Darda chose him as his successor.
 Fadala was among the minority of Ansarites who did not pay homage to Caliph Ali, who acceded following the killing of Caliph Uthman in 656.
 Fadala and the minority of Ansarites, including Zayd ibn Thabit, Maslama ibn Mukhallad and Nu'man ibn Bashir, were considered Uthmaniyya (partisans of Uthman).